Diccionario-LSP/SpanishToLSPTranslationService/Inference/Sagemaker_ECR/smile-lab_sagemaker_ECR/container/README.md

 NOTE:
 * Remember to modify args configuration if a model with new parameters are uploaded
 * Remember to download the .pth of the keypoint estimation model.
 There is a sh file that use gdown (from pip) to retrieve this model.
-* Remember to locate the PSL recognition model (.pt or .pth) in "code" folder
+* Remember to locate the PSL recognition model (.pt or .pth) in this folder